Elisa-DS/MLE_Challenge/README.md

 **3 - *run_Prediction_API.py***

-This code are using 3 datasets located in data folder above (*banco_central.csv*, *precio_leche.csv*, *preciptaciones.csv*).
+This code are using 3 datasets located in data folder inside of pipeline folder above (*banco_central.csv*, *precio_leche.csv*, *preciptaciones.csv*).
 In *MP_Preprocessing.py* file contain all the preprocessing/cleaning and merge of these 3 datasets mentioned above.
 The *MP_Training.py* is the training model that it will predict the milk price in Chile.It was separated the training coding from the prediction code.

 For serializing the code was used *Pickle*, it is used to serializing and de-serializing a Python object structure.
 In which python object is converted into the byte stream.dump() method dumps the object into the file specified in the arguments.